Kajabi vs WordPress: What is the Right Platform for Your Small Business?

 What is Kajabi?

 Kajabi is a platform for creating and managing membership websites.
-While it is not the only membership site, it has become one of the go-to platforms for new coaches.
+While it is not the only membership site, it has become one of the go-to platforms for new Dentists.
 Many of whom build their marketing funnel through Instagram.

 What are the benefits of Kajabi?